lana-20/selenium-webdriver-architecture/README.md

 Browser-specific Drivers talk to Browsers using W3C (World Wide Web Consortium) Protocol.
 W3C Protocol contains a number of standards which a wep app should follow.
 Browsers and Drivers follow the W3C collection of standards/guidelines/rules/regulations.

 Because the W3C Protocol is used between Drivers and Browsers, and JSON Wire Protocol - between Client Library and Drivers, there are some stability and performance related issues.
 Sometimes test case execution may fail without a reason.
-Because of these issues, protocola got changed in Selenium 4.
+Because of these issues, protocols got changed in Selenium 4.

 ## Selenium 3 vs Selenium 4